gmejiamtz/sdram_generator/README.md

 ## About ##

 In this project, we provide a Chisel generator for SDRAM controllers.
+Users will supply a .json representation of their targetted SDRAM's datasheet to provide timing values and other parameters such as address bus size and frequency.
+Templates are provided in the `templates` directory and provides more information on .json file formatting.

 ## Usage ##